Content Marketing with Purpose: It Takes Some Discipline

 Don’t just do a webinar – leverage the content across as many channels as possible.
 Don’t just do a news release on a news wire service, create a blog about bylined directly from an on-staff expert offering a personal perspective, post it to your newsroom and create social media posts.
 And that high-value earned media coverage, share it everywhere – work it into speaking engagements, awards applications, sales presentations, marketing collateral, social media channels, investor decks and more.

 Content marketing isn’t just about creating high-impact and useful content – it involves strategic distribution and integration across multiple communication channels and touchpoints.
 By following the PESO model and maximizing earned media through smart distribution, companies can enhance their credibility and position themselves as true industry thought leaders.
+Their companies will come up more easily in online traditional and generative search, which is powerful for any B2B thought leadership brand.

 PR’s Dynamic Duo: Thought Leadership and Content Marketing